Information for Nominees and Parents

 The Congress of Future Medical Leaders will be held June 25, 26 and 27, 2017, in Lowell, Massachusetts, just outside Boston.

-Questions?
 If you have questions, please call the Office of Admissions at (617) 307-7425 or email Admissions@FutureDocs.com.
+Or use our live chat feature in the bottom right-hand-side of your screen to talk with an Admissions Counselor immediately.

-Travel, Housing and Meals Delegates are responsible for their own travel, housing, transportation and meals.
+Delegates are responsible for their own travel, housing, transportation, and meals.
 Many students will travel with a parent, other adult or another Delegate from their school.
-There will be a variety of food, beverages and snacks available during the Congress.
+There will be a variety of food, beverages, and snacks available during the Congress.

 To aid in travel plans, we have 3 options that may assist you: